rvasquez1019/Credit_Risk_Analysis/Credit_Risk_Analysis.md

 - Balanced Random Forest Classifier, combines resampling ad model training in a single step.
 - Easy Ensemble Classifier, combines resampling ad model training in a single step.
 - Use resampling to attempt to address class imbalance.
 - Oversample the data using the RandomOverSampler and SMOTE algorithms.
+- Use a combination approach with the SMOTEENN algorithm.

 # Analysis